Editor’s Note: This post has been updated with fresh content and links to better serve readers like you. 😉

-We could get super granular and target those who are interested in “trail running” and create an ad that showcases waterproof, lightweight items perfect for the rigors of the northwest terrain.
+We could get super granular and target those who are interested in “trail running” with an ad that showcases waterproof, lightweight items perfect for the rigors of the northwest terrain.

-The pop-up here tells us that in our selected geos (California, Washington, and Oregon), there are 7.2 million users interested in trail running.
-It’s a great place to start.
+The pop-up here tells us that in our selected geos (California, Washington, and Oregon), 7.2 million users are interested in trail running.
+That’s a great place to start.

 Beware of Offensive Targeting

-One thing to bear in mind: Facebook has gotten stricter on ad targeting after facing controversy over some users’ choice of off-color terms during targeting.
-According to MarketingLand, Facebook stated that they have implemented “more manual review of new ad targeting options to help prevent offensive terms from appearing.”
+One thing to bear in mind: Facebook has gotten stricter on ad targeting following controversy over some advertisers’ use of off-color terms during targeting.
+According to MarketingLand, Facebook has implemented “more manual review of new ad targeting options to help prevent offensive terms from appearing.”

-This increased manual review likely won’t affect you, unless your targeting strategy “directly attacks people based on their race, ethnicity, national origin, religious affiliation, sexual orientation, sex, gender or gender identity, or disabilities or diseases” (we hope not).
+This increased manual review likely won’t affect you, unless your targeting strategy “directly attacks people based on their race, ethnicity, national origin, religious affiliation, sexual orientation, sex, gender or gender identity, or disabilities or diseases.”
+(We hope it doesn’t.)

 4) Fine-Tune Your Creative Strategy

-Micro-targeting audiences with customized copy, imagery, and landing pages is a very powerful way to build relationships that lead to better engagement, deeper loyalty, and increased conversions.
-There are different ways to achieve this.
+Micro-targeting audiences with customized copy, imagery, and landing pages is a very powerful way to build relationships.
+Those relationships can be nurtured into better engagement, deeper loyalty, and increased conversions.

 - Along with audience segmentation, image selection is key to seeing a good return on your ad.

 - If you have a designer on staff who can create static or animated images, you’re ahead of the game.
 Their eye for brand and visual communications are invaluable.